 - Trauma and stress affecting the developing brain – The Centre of the Developing Child at Harvard University has found that trauma and stress can have damaging and psychological effects on a young brain.

-- Changes in behaviour - This isn't limited to just physical behaviour, and includes psychological, emotional and social changes.
+- Changes in behaviour - This isn't limited to just physical behaviour; it includes psychological, emotional and social changes.

 - Attachment and interpersonal relationship problems – This is especially prevalent in babies who are exposed to abuse and neglect.
 They are likely to experience later difficulties forming relationships, haunted by feelings of insecurity and disorganisation.